 So, in case of a flat tyre or a snapped chain, you can head to a garage which also houses a community workshop where Foodora's bike aficionados collaborate to realize their own independent projects.
 If you’re passionate about bikes, you’ll not only find good company, but a world of ideas, advice and spare parts.

-If you have a sense of adventure and the need for some extra cash, if you value community and, of course, if you love cycling, click here
+If you have a sense of adventure and the need for some extra cash, if you value community and, of course, if you love cycling, click here to apply.

 This article was produced by The Local and sponsored by Foodora.